gloveboxes/Azure-Sphere-WinHEC-Demo/README.md

 ## Set up your Development Environment

 This tutorial assumes Windows 10 and [Visual Studio (The free Community Edition or better)](https://visualstudio.microsoft.com/vs/).
 For now, Azure Sphere templates are only available for Visual Studio.
-However, you can clone and open this solution on Ubuntu 18.04 and Visual Studio Code.
+However, you can clone and open this solution on Windows and Ubuntu 18.04 with [Visual Studio Code](https://code.visualstudio.com/).

 Follow the Azure Sphere [Overview of set up procedures](https://docs.microsoft.com/en-au/azure-sphere/install/overview) guide.

 ## Azure Sphere SDK

-This tutorial assumes you are using the Azure Sphere SDK 19.11 or better which uses the CMake Build System.
+This tutorial assumes you are using the [Azure Sphere SDK 19.11](https://docs.microsoft.com/en-us/azure-sphere/resources/release-notes-1911) or better which uses the CMake Build System.

 This tutorial uses a fork of the Seeed Studio [Grove Shield Library](https://github.com/Seeed-Studio/MT3620_Grove_Shield) that has been updated to support Azure Sphere SDK 19.11.